 Stem – Symptoms on stems appear as brown lesions with dark concentric rings.
 On seedlings, symptoms appear just above the soil line.

 Fruit – Symptoms may appear on ripen or immature fruit.
 Symptoms appear on the fruit, near the stem.
 Infected fruits show dark lesions with concentric rings.

-EARLY BLIGHT MANAGEMENT
+MANAGING TOMATO EARLY BLIGHT